avin-sharma/devfolio/README.md

 1. Go to the back_end_file_manipulation directory and run npm install followed by npm start
 2. Now come back to the devfolio directory and run npm install followed by npm start

+Note: To test the stripe checkout you can follow https://stripe.com/docs/testing where sample credit card details are provided.

 ## Coding style guide + tips

 - To make everyone's life easier we are going to try and avoid writing lots of code in a single file.
 In react that mean your component should do a single thing and it should do it really well.
 I like to keep visual and logic in separate components so for example we want to display a list of cards(each with a few fields like name etc), I would create 3 or 4 components where they call eachother in the following order CardsListContainer -> CardsList -> CardContainer -> Card.
 In the example the container components have logic and states in them, the normal components are purely visual containing html and props.
 Do not be afraid of nesting components